The Boy Who Had to Become a Man Too Early

 Emotional absence in childhood leaves marks that often go unnamed, shaping how a person learns to survive, connect, and see themselves.

 Emotional absence in childhood leaves marks that often go unnamed.
 When a child grows up without consistent emotional safety, guidance, or presence, they learn to adapt in ways that look like strength but are rooted in survival.
 For many boys, this means learning to grow up too fast, to suppress need, and to become responsible long before they are ready.
-This is the story of how that absence shaped me, and how I learned to understand its impact years later.

-Emotional absence in childhood often creates “competence without comfort.”
+Emotional absence in childhood often creates competence without comfort.
 You learn to perform, provide, and problem-solve, but you do not learn how to feel safe, soothed, or supported.

 Growing Up Too Soon: When Childhood Ends Early